bleaktwig/yuadrem-wiki/docs/kins/imate.md

 The imates that survived kept migrating south, settling in a variety of regions on the southernmost reaches of Yuadrem.
 Many gained an affinity with the yellow [god-tree Uld](../religion/godtrees/uld.md), who lived in the Wildlands.
 Others migrated to the southernmost points of the continent—the Elderberry Wilds—while a large group to the Ironlakes Island.

 Contact between hume and imate was almost completely lost after the [Penance](../history.md#age-of-sap).
 No signs of imates were found up until 731 A.S., when they sailed in ships from Gronselar<!--TODO:LINK---> towards the islands of the Turtle Sea.
 They expelled the gats in the [War of Summer](../history.md#age-of-sap), reclaiming their historic territory around Om.
-Over the years, however, many have refused this conflict, choosing to settle the forests surrounding the sea.
+Over the years, however, many have rejected to participate in this conflict, choosing to settle the forests surrounding the sea.

 <!----------------------------------------------------------------------------->
 ## Culture and traditions